bruhmoment3124/AGL/README.md

 	glfwTerminate();
 }
 ```
-the first method uses AGL as a standalone graphics library the second uses AGL in conjunction with GLFW
+the first method uses AGL as a standalone graphics library and the second uses AGL in conjunction with GLFW